VivianLin61/Todo-Tracker/README.md

 ## Requirements
 - Must have Node installed
 - Set up MongoDB URI
-- Enter a random 32 character sequence for the refresh and access token secrets in `.env`

 ## Installation

 - In the root directory run :